 Click here to find out more about our Truckee River ecosystem restoration projects.

-Over the years, TRFMA has worked diligently with the Corps to implement the Flood Project.
-During the latest planning effort iteration, the Living River Plan was presented to the Corps as the Locally Preferred Plan (LPP) alternative for flood risk management.
+As noted above, TRFMA has worked diligently with the Corps to implement the Flood Project.
+From 2009 to 2011, the Living River Plan was presented to the Corps as the Locally Preferred Plan (LPP) alternative for flood risk management.
 Unfortunately, due to recent federal budgetary constraints, the Living River Plan was not recommended by the Corps for Congressional authorization.

-However, as part of the Water Resources Reform and Development Act of 2014 (WRRDA 2014), Congress authorized and pledged almost $200 million in federal funds to construct the Corps National Economic Development (NED) Plan, which is designed to provide 50-year flood protection for the Truckee Meadows.
+However, as part of the Water Resources Reform and Development Act of 2014 (WRRDA 2014), Congress authorized and pledged approximately $161 million in federal funds to construct the Corps National Economic Development (NED) Plan, which is designed to provide 50-year flood protection for the Truckee Meadows.

 Click the links below or visit the U.S. Army Corps of Engineers online to view key project documents related to the Truckee Meadows Flood Control Project, Nevada.